paul-mccormack/AzureAutomationARI/README.md

 `azure/bicep-deploy@v2` action supports output variables from the Bicep template which can be referenced in later steps.
 The storage account name is saved to an output variable called `storageAccountName`, this is referenced in the next step using the step id: `"${{ steps.deployStg.outputs.storageAccountName }}"`.

-### Stage Script stage
+### Stage Script step

 The function of this job is to upload the PowerShell script from this repo to the `scripts` blob container.
-Before that can succeed the storage account access key is required to enable the DevOps pipeline agent to access the storage account.
+Before that can succeed the storage account access key is required to enable the pipeline agent to access the storage account.
 The storage account name generated in the previous job is passed into this job as as detailed above.

 The job then uses an inline PowerShell script to retrieve the access key and save it to a variable called `$stgkey`.